 On the plane?

-I have certain things on the plane which make me more anxious.
+There are certain things on the plane which make me more anxious.
 I totally hate take off a lot more than the rest of flight.
 I always make sure that I either block my ears or have music on and am reading a book or magazine.
-I get more worked up when warm, so try and keep the fan on and where less clothing on this bit - I always get really sweaty palms!
+I get more worked up when warm, so try and keep the fan on and where less clothing on this bit – I always get really sweaty palms!

 I know that once the seatbelt signs are off and people are wandering about that I will start to feel a bit calmer.
 I also really recommend looking into some breathing techniques and yoga for the plane and that is essential at calming your bodies reaction.